google/cloud-forensics-utils/docs/usermanual/index.md

 #### Using the library and the CLI

 To make the copy, import the `forensics` package and use the `CreateDiskCopy` method.
+`resource_group_name` is the destination resource group where disk copy and eventually analysis VM will be created.

 ```python
 from libcloudforensics.providers.azure import forensics